MechanicalRabbit/DataKnots.jl/doc/src/start.md

 In pipeline expressions, the broadcast variant of common operators, such as `.==` are to be used.
-Forgetting the period is an easy mistake to make and the relevant Julia language error message may not be helpful.
+Forgetting the period is an easy mistake to make and the resulting Julia language error message may not be helpful.

     chicago_data[